 In the last chapter of Aspects of Revolt-called Changeless America?-Nomad speculates on the future of the United States.
-"The indifference," he says, "of the American workers toward anticapitalist ideas has given America the unique status of a country which, for all its anti-Communist hysteria, is not threatened by either Socialism or Communism."
+"The indifference," he says, "of the American workers toward anti-capitalist ideas has given America the unique status of a country which, for all its anti-Communist hysteria, is not threatened by either Socialism or Communism."
 But suppose automation and mechanical brains result in violence of the characteristically American kind?
 Might not this rebellion necessitate the organization of "a super-New Deal that would combine the advantages of the Welfare State with those of a semi-socialized economy and full employment-while maintaining the traditional vocabulary of 'free enterprise,' dear to rich and poor alike in the United States, and are the myths of monarchy, pseudo-democracy, Socialism, Communism, and Fascism to the illusion-hungry denizens of other sections of the globe?"
 Or might not "an overproduction of the technical intelligentsia" result in the engineers' strike that Thorstein Veblen thought a possibility and the assumption by the engineers of the direction of American industry?
 "All this," Max Nomad concludes, "may or may not happen in the more or less distant future.
-However, for the time being it looks as if the comforts and benefits enjoyed by the great majority of those who in other countries are included among the underprivileged were a guarantee against any attempt-peaceful or violent-at a thoroughgoing change in the American way of life, all its injustices, inequalities and prejudices notwithstanding."
-But "the center of gravity," he thinks, may "shift from the big shareholders to the engineers, the economists and the intellectual workers in general, whom the other sections of the population may have to restrain from becoming all too powerful."
+However, for the time being it looks as if the comthe last war Max Nomad, though quite non-utopian, had still retained a little more of his original radical faith.
+At the end of the second of these, he expresses the hope that "out of this bloody welter may emerge a European Union of Democratic Socialist Republics, equally remote from the jungle of capitalist chaos and from the graveyard of Fascist or 'Communist' totalitarianism.
+For all its economic inequalities, for all its neverending class struggles between the higher and the lower income groups, such a Union would point the way toward a new civilization.
+A civilization combining the security of a planned socialized economy with that freedom of expression which is the only guarantee of progress."